ghellach/AuthDashCore/README.md

 ##### I am open to everyone who wants to contribute to this project.
 Feel free to check it out !
-Achraf Ghellach .
+Achraf Ghellach.